Work-Related Hearing & Vision Loss

 - Trauma to the eye and other essential ocular structures caused by concussions or brain injuries sustained as a result of falls from heights, falling objects, and other incidents.

-- Exposure to harmful substances and toxic chemicals, including liquids which may splash into a worker’s eye, or gases and fumes.
+- Exposure to harmful substances and toxic chemicals, including liquids that may splash into a worker’s eye, or gases and fumes.

 - Prolonged exposure to bright lights or computer screens.